• Home

 Wonder

-If you'd prefer to go with a friendship theme, Wonder is a great choice.
+If you’d prefer to go with a friendship theme, Wonder is a great choice.
 This book explores new friendships and how they can change your life.
-The main character, August, has a facial deformity and struggles with feelings of alienation.
+The main character, August, has a facial deformity and feels alienated.

-This book is especially great to pair with an independent reading project that brings in a mentor reader or book buddies to work with students as they read.
-Add this one to your February novel units or book clubs for an engaging read!
+This book is especially great for an independent reading project that brings in a mentor reader or book buddies to work with students as they read.
+Add it to your February novel units or book clubs for an engaging read!

-Along with a great message of friendship, this novel study incorporates lots of thinking skills that are perfect for February!
+Along with a great message of friendship, this novel study incorporates many thinking skills perfect for February!

 Get the Novel Study Unit: Wonder Novel Study